Photo:Nibutani folk handicraft association

 What is Nibutani carved wooden tray ?

-Nibutani Ita is a carved wooden tray produced in Biratori-cho, Saru County, Hokkaido.
-The origin of the town name, Biratori-cho, is an Ainu word for a cliff, Pirautouru.
-The characteristic of Nibutani Ita are its patterns.
-A spiral pattern called Mourenoka, a thorn-shaped pattern called Aiushinoka and an eye-shaped pattern called Shikunoka (all three words are Ainu) are combined to express a beautiful Ainu design.
-Furthermore, Nibutani Ita always has carved scale-shapes called Ramuramunoka which fill the space between the other patterns.
-The tray was used daily in the days of the Ainu and it is valued as a delicate craft by modern craftsmen today.
+Nibutani Carved Wooden Trays (called Nibutani ita in Japanese) are produced in Biratori, Hokkaido.
+The origin of the town name, is an Ainu language word for cliff, pirauturu.
+This craft is known for its patterns like a spiral pattern called moreunoka, a thorn-shaped pattern called aiushnoka, and an eye-shaped pattern called shiknoka.
+All three words originate from Ainu and the designs are combined to express a beautiful Ainu appearance.
+Also, this craft always has carved scale shapes called ramramnoka which fill the space between other patterns.
+In the past, the trays were used daily by the Ainu people, and today, they are valued as a delicate craft by craftsmen.

 History